awulf/Actron485/README.md

 * If another user is pressing buttons on a wall controller while also a message is being sent via this controller, a race condition could occur and one may override the other.
 E.g. Wall zone 1 is turned on, at the same time zone 2 is turned on in this controller.
 Zone 1 or 2 may turn off again.

 ## Todo
 * Testing!
-Code is new and largely untested
+Code is new and largely untested in different scenarios.
 * Decode more data.
-Should be able retrieve all statistics that the [ICAMIB-MOD](https://actronair.com.au/wp-content/uploads/2020/12/9590-3012-ICAMIB-MOD-Installation-and-Comm-Guide.pdf) module can read
+Should be able retrieve all statistics that the [ICAMIB-MOD](https://actronair.com.au/wp-content/uploads/2020/12/9590-3012-ICAMIB-MOD-Installation-and-Comm-Guide.pdf) module can read.
+Descriptions of the messages found in the `docs` folder.
 * On my ULTIMA system the `AO...` message comes every cycle with all up to date statistics and control modes.
 On other systems it appears to lack this and `02...` message needs to be used, but only occurs about every 16 seconds.
 So there will be a lag of status updates for these systems for that amount of time. `01...` messages may also contain most data to augment with `02...` for improved responsiveness.
 Alternatively there there maybe other packets to be seen.
 Create an issue for your particular setup, post logs in `ALL` mode and different scenarios e.g. heat, cool, fan speeds, changing zone states.

 Open issues or merge requests on any bugs found and improvements.